DominoEximo/Minecraft_mod/README.md

-# Minecraft_mod
+# Minecraft mod
-A simple mincraft mod for the sake of learning coding.
+A simple minecraft mod for the sake of learning coding.